conormcafee/mitso-marketing/src/pages/what-we-offer/strategy.md

 text02: >-
   Quite often, we uncover issues with your product or customer service delivery and we always recommend tending to those first prior to any digital progression.
-Without intelligent, strategic thinking, your investment will may be spread across the wrong digital or offline channels.
+Without intelligent and strategic thinking, your investment will may be spread across the wrong digital or offline channels.
 statementImage: /assets/strategy-website.jpg
 statement: >-
   A solid strategy ensures you are utilising the correct channels to reach your